Commitment To Justice

 A Domestic Violence Defense Attorney Committed To Justice

-In Indiana, domestic violence charges are taken very seriously and can be charged as either misdemeanor or felony offenses.
-Harsh penalties are imposed on people convicted of violent crimes.
-Domestic battery or domestic abuse allegations may take many forms.
-Moreover, these kinds of allegations often involve factual discrepancies that take the form of so-called, “he said, she said” disputes.
+In Indiana, domestic violence charges are taken very seriously.
+Domestic violence charges are either misdemeanor or felony offenses.
+Domestic battery or domestic abuse allegations arise in many ways.
+Moreover, cases often involve factual discrepancies, including “he said, she said” disputes.
 Unravelling the details and preparing a solid defense are benchmarks of Hayes Law Office.

-At Hayes Law Office in Indianapolis, the legal team compassionately handles all domestic violence cases with diligence and discretion.
-Lead defense attorney Philip Hayes has 18 years of experience as a criminal trial lawyer.
+At Hayes Law Office in Indianapolis, the domestic violence defense lawyer compassionately handles all domestic violence cases with diligence and discretion.
+Lead domestic violence defense attorney Philip Hayes has 18 years of experience as a criminal trial lawyer.
 Mr. Hayes draws on substantial criminal defense experience to fight for clients.

-Mr. Hayes is known for his commanding courtroom presence and hard work in evaluating the evidence, cross examining witnesses and presenting a formidable defense.
-In every case criminal defense lawyer Philip Hayes fights to obtain dismissed or reduced charges, minimized consequences, or acquittal, if trial becomes necessary.
+Mr. Hayes has a commanding courtroom presence.
+He is known for his hard work in evaluating the evidence, police reports, cross examining witnesses and presenting a formidable defense strategy.
+In every case criminal defense lawyer Philip Hayes fights to obtain the best outcome.
+This includes fighting for dismissal or a reduction in the charges — or fighting for acquittal, if trial becomes necessary.
+The defense strategy may also need to involve fighting to minimize potential consequences.

 Domestic violence cases involve all types of family and household abuse allegations, including: